dehowell/omniminder/README.md

 ### Configure Hazel to run omniminder (optional)

-In Hazel, create a rule group for the folder `$HOME/Library/Containers/com.omnigroup.OmniFocus3/Data/Library/Application Support/OmniFocus`, then configure a rule to trigger on the file `OmniFocus.ofocus` on the condition "Date Last Modified did change":
+In Hazel, create a rule group for the folder `$HOME/Library/Containers/com.omnigroup.OmniFocus3/Data/Library/Application Support/OmniFocus`, then configure a rule to trigger on the file `OmniFocus.ofocus-lock` on the condition "Date Last Modified is after Date Last Matched":

 ![](img/hazel_rule.png)